 Growing Computer Science Curriculum, Diversity, and Teacher Preparedness across Montana

-This research project is funded by the National Science Foundation under grant no. CNS-1639841.
+This research project is funded by the National Science Foundation (CNS-1639841) and the Gianforte Family Foundation.

 Lead-PI: Yolanda Reimer, University of Montana